smadjid/smadjid.github.io/index.md

 ## Short Bio
 I hold a PhD in Computer Sciences from the  [University Abderrahmane Mira](http://univ-bejaia.dz/) (Bejaia, Algeria), as well as an Engineer degree in Computer Sciences from the [University of Science and Technology USTHB](https://www.usthb.dz/) (Algiers, Algeria) and a Magister degree in Computer Sciences from the [University Abderrahmane Mira](http://univ-bejaia.dz/).

-Currently, I serve as a research engineer at [IMT Atlantique](https://www.imt-atlantique.fr/fr) (Brest, France), where I am part of the  [MOTEL](https://labsticc.fr/fr/equipes/motel) team.
-My research focus is on developing advanced analytical tools to enhance digital learning practices and improve the overall learning experience.
-Before my current role, I served as a full-time permanent researcher (Maître de Recherche B) at  the [Algerian Research Center on Scientific and Technical Information CERIST](https://www.cerist.dz/).
+I am currently working as a postdoctoral researcher at [LIRIS](https://liris.cnrs.fr/), specifically within the [TWEAK](https://liris.cnrs.fr/equipe/tweak) team.
+Prior to this, I held the position of research engineer at [IMT Atlantique](https://www.imt-atlantique.fr/fr) in Brest, France, where I was an integral part of the [MOTEL](https://labsticc.fr/fr/equipes/motel) research team.
+My research is centered around the development of advanced analytical tools aimed at enhancing digital learning practices and improving the overall learning experience.
+Before my tenure at IMT Atlantique, I served as a full-time permanent researcher (Maître de Recherche B) at the [Algerian Research Center on Scientific and Technical Information CERIST](https://www.cerist.dz/).

 <a style="color:white;cursor: pointer; cursor: hand;" href="./media/cv_madjid_sadallah_fr.pdf" class="btn btn--info">View my academic CV (in French)</a>